CorneliusHsiao/FoodMethodGAN/README.md

 </p>

 ### Quantitative
-We used MedR and R@K to evaluate our cross-modal association model the same as in [[1]](#references).
-In Table 1, we show the quantities from different sides of model under different conditions.
+To evaluate the association model, we adopt median retrieval rank (MedR) and recall at top K (R@K) as in [[1]](#references).
+In a subset of recipe-image pairs randomly selected from test set, every recipe is viewed as a query to retrieve its corresponding image by ranking their cosine similarity in common space, namely recipe2im retrieval.
+MedR calculates the median rank position of correct image, while R@K measures the percentage of all queries when true image ranks top-K i.
+Therefore, a lower MedR and a higher R@K implies better performance.
+To evaluate the stability of retrieval, we set subset size as 1K, 5K, and 10K respectively.
+We repeat experiments 10 times for each subset size and report the mean results.
+Im2recipe retrieval is evaluated likewise.
+In Table 1, we show the discussed quantities.
+Our model outperforms in all scores, which proves that canonical, clear ingredients and addition of cooking method as input are important to the task.

 <p align="center">
   <img src="misc/table_1.PNG" alt="Quantitative Evaluation for Cross-modal Association Model"/>
   <br><em>Table 1.
 Quantitative Evaluation for Cross-modal Association Model</em></br>
 </p>

-We used inception score (IS) and Fréchet Inception Distance (FID) to evaluate results of GAN.
+We used inception score (IS) and Fréchet Inception Distance (FID) to evaluate results of GAN, where IS is computed for batch of images while FID is computed to compare difference between real image set and fake image set.
 The higher IS and lower FID are, the better quality and diversity are for our generated images.
 In Table 2, the comparison is based on same model structure, parameters, training and test cases and approximately the same IS for real image sets.
 The only difference is the input type.
 The image-input model has only noise as input for generator.
 The ingredient-input model has noise and ingredient text embedding as input for generator.
 The ingredient+method model has noise, ingredient text embedding and cooking method text embedding as input.

 <p align="center">
   <img src="misc/table_2.PNG" alt="Quantitative Evaluation for GAN"/>